 9. Explain how the program of economic modernisation championed by Sergei Witte contributed to revolutionary sentiment in Russia.

-10. Evaluate Nicholas II’s fitness to rule as tsar, giving close attention to this personal qualities and his political and religious beliefs.
+10. Evaluate Nicholas II’s fitness to rule as tsar, giving close attention to his personal qualities and political and religious beliefs.

 3. Why did the Russian Social Democratic Party (or SDs) split in 1903?
 What were the short-term and long-term ramifications of this split, both for the party and for Russia?